Tour de Guelph – Always the Fourth Sunday of June!

 In 2014 with the two Rotary clubs, a few staff members from The Foundation of Guelph General Hospital, and with the support of others in the community, Tour de Guelph became a reality.

-In it’s first six years, the event has raised over $450,000 for our community and has grown into one of Guelph-Wellington’s largest community sporting events.
-The ride continues to grow each year, now attracting close to 1,000 riders.
+In its seven years, the event has raised over $550,000 for our community and has grown into one of Guelph-Wellington’s largest community sporting events.
+Our biggest year was in 2019 when we last rode together in a single day event, with 750 registered riders.

 About a 100 volunteers help with the event each year.
 The majority being Rotarians, plus many other individuals and local business leaders lend a hand.
 This allows the majority of the proceeds received from sponsorship and peer-to-peer fundraising to go directly to important community initiatives.